Beta Readers

 • The story may be too politically, religiously, or socially controversial, though it may have a niche market.
 Another round of Beta-Reading by those within the community you address might be productive.

 • Over-the-top scenes depicting the abuse of women, children, other acts of torture, or radical sexuality in which descriptions are intensely graphic may turn people off for the entire work.
 Some may be reticent to voice that view simply because to recall it would be to relive their revulsion.
 Ask them if there were any particular scenes they hated.
 They may allude to those: “Oh, there was that thing in the basement.”
-Those scenes may need to be softened or taken out entirely.
+Those scenes may need to be softened or deleted.

 • What was the consensus?
 Ask if it was the story or the writing.